What Is Salvias

 This type of salvia displays silvery-green leaves edged in creamy white and blushed with purple.
-It can be used as an ornamental plant as well as a culinary herb.
+Tricolor sage can be used as an ornamental plant as well as a culinary herb.
 It blooms in early spring and likes full sun.

 4. Red Salvia

 Known for its eye-catching color, Red Salvia or scarlet sage flowers all summer long.
 It features scented foliage that deters rabbits and deer from your garden.
-It blooms in the spring and fall and it likes full sun to partial shade.
+It blooms in the spring and fall and for red salvia care it likes full sun to partial shade.